Animal glue: Early uses

-Animal glue has existed since ancient times, although its usage was not widespread.
-Glue deriving from horse tooth can be dated back nearly 6000 years, but no written records from these times can prove that they were fully or extensively used.
+Animal glue has existed since ancient times, although its use was not widespread.
+Glue deriving from horse teeth can be dated back nearly 6000 years, but no written records from these times can prove that they were fully or extensively used.

-The first known written procedures of making animal glue were written about 2000 BC.
-Between 1500 and 1000 BC, it was used for wood furnishings and mural paintings, found even on the caskets of Egyptian pharaohs.
-Evidence is in the form of stone carvings depicting glue preparation and use, primarily used for the pharaoh's tomb furniture.
-Egyptian records tell that animal glue would be made by melting it over a fire and then applied with a brush.
+The first known written procedures for making animal glue were produced around 2000 BC.
+Between 1500 and 1000 BC, it was used for wood furnishings and mural paintings, and is found on the caskets of Egyptian pharaohs.
+Evidence for its use comes in the form of stone carvings depicting glue preparation and use.
+Egyptian records state that animal glue would be made by melting it over a fire and then applied with a brush.

 Ancient Greeks and Romans later used animal and fish glue to develop veneering and marquetry, the bonding of thin sections or layers of wood.
-Animal glue, known as taurokolla (ταυρόκολλα) in Greek and gluten taurinum in Latin, were made from the skins of bulls in antiquity.
+Animal glue, known as taurokolla (ταυρόκολλα) in Greek and gluten taurinum in Latin, was made from the skins of bulls in antiquity.
 Broken pottery might also be repaired with the use of animal glues, filling the cracks to hide imperfections.

-About 906–618 BC, fish, ox horns and stag horns were used to produce adhesives and binders for pigments in China.
+About 906-618 BC, fish, ox horns and stag horns were used to produce adhesives and binders for pigments in China.
 Animal glues were employed as binders in paint media during the Tang dynasty.
 They were similarly used on the Terracotta Army figures.
 Records indicate that one of the essential components of lampblack ink was proteinaceous glue.
 Ox glue and stag-horn glues bound particles of pigments together, acting as a preservative by forming a film over the surface as the ink dried.
 The Chinese, such as Kao Gong Ji, also researched glue for medicinal purposes.

 Reemergence

 The use of animal glue, as well as some other types of glues, largely vanished in Europe after the decline of the Western Roman Empire until the 16th to 18th centuries, when wooden furniture started to surge as a major craft.
-During the medieval ages, fish glue remained a source for painting and illuminating manuscripts.
+During the Middle Ages, fish glue remained a source for painting and illuminating manuscripts.
 Since the 16th century, hide glue has been used in the construction of violins.

-Native Americans used hoof glue primarily as a binder and as a water-resistant coating by boiling it down from leftover animal parts and applying it to exposed surfaces.
+Amerindians used hoof glue primarily as a binder and as a water-resistant coating by boiling it down from leftover animal parts and applying it to exposed surfaces.
 They occasionally used hide glue as paint to achieve patterns after applying pigments and tanning to hides.
-Hoof glue would be used for purposes aside from hides, such as a hair preservative.
+Hoof glue would be used for purposes aside from hides, such as as a hair preservative.
 The Assiniboine preferred longer hair, so they would plaster the strands with a mixture of red earth and hoof glue.
 It was also used to bind feathers and equipment together.